jackgrahamgit/ga4-ecommerce-android-app/README.md

 4. Enter the URL to the repository.
 5. Choose the directory where you want to save the project and click **Clone**.

-## Connect your Google Analytics 4 property
+## Connect the app to your Google Analytics 4 property

-To collect data from the Android app in your Analytics property, you need to add an Android app data stream to your property.
+You need to add an Android app data stream to your property to collect data from the Android app in your Analytics property.

+To connect the app to your property:

+1. In Google Analytics, go to **Admin** > **Data Streams**.
+1. Click **Add stream** > **Android app**.
+2. Follow the steps on the screen to connect the app.

-We recommend that you [enable debug mode](https://developers.devsite.corp.google.com/analytics/devguides/collection/ga4/debug?technology=apps#android) so you can see the ecommerce events in realtime.
+We recommend that you [enable debug mode](https://developers.devsite.corp.google.com/analytics/devguides/collection/ga4/debug?technology=apps#android) so you can see the ecommerce events in your Analyitcs property in realtime.